LunaticInAHat/liboodle/README.md

 The `TLW` member variable is the sum of all `LSW`, so it is also initialized to 4.

 The `HLS` member variable is the value of the highest symbol learned thus far.
-It is, naturally, 0, as only the "0" symbol is in the active alphabet, and the probationary alphabet is empty.
-Note that `HLS` is equivalent to "number of symbols learned, minus one", as it is used in this context in various places.
+It is naturally, 0, as only the "0" symbol is in the active alphabet, and the probationary alphabet is empty.
+Note that `HLS` is equivalent to "number of symbols in both alphabets, minus one", as it is used in this context in various places.
+When this is larger than the value of `HLSN`, the difference between them counts the number of symbols present in the probationary alphabet.

 The `HLSN` member variable is the value of the highest symbol learned, as of the most recent renormalization.
+Equivalently, `HLSN` can be viewed as "number of symbols in the active alphabet, minus one".

 The `NRW` member variable is the "next renormalization weight" -- once this much weight has been accumulated by learned symbols (`TLW`), the coder will be renormalized.